Stop Press : SF2 Concatenation is only updated with SF news and reviews

 FINNCON - FINLAND's NATIONAL CONVENTION (11th - 13th July '14) Jyväskylä, Finland.
 GoHs: Elizabeth Bear, Hannu Rajaniemi and Jukka Halme.

 SCHLOSSCON - GERMANY's NATIONAL CONVENTION (11th - 13th July '14) Village Mueß, Schwerin, Germany.
 GoHs to include Sharon Reamer.
-Germany's smallest state capital is the SFCD-con for the second time in the beautiful Schwerin.
+Germany's smallest state capital is the SFCD-con venue for the second time in the beautiful Schwerin.

 NEMO - 41st FRENCH NATIONAL CONVENTION (17th - 20th July '14) Amiens, France.
 This year it is being organised with the Jules Verne Society that is associated to Galaxies SF magazine.